-Whether you are in need of a new air conditioning system, or would like help managing your existing system, Smith & Keene is here to help.
+Whether you are in need of a new air conditioning system or would like help managing your existing system, Smith & Keene is here to help.
 Smith & Keene’s expert technicians will come to your home and provide you with recommendations for the right system for your home’s heating and cooling needs and improve your energy costs.
-Looking for peace and mind to maintenance your home’s air conditioning unit?
+Looking for peace and mind to maintain your home’s air conditioning unit?
 Consider Smith & Keene’s Signature Service Plan.
-For as little as $12 a month, Smith and Keene’s technicians will develop a customized maintenance plan to regularly inspect your home’s heating and cooling units.
+Smith and Keene’s technicians will develop a customized maintenance plan to regularly inspect your home’s heating and cooling units.
 In addition to the service, the Signature Service Plan includes several membership perks such as extended service hours and repair discounts.
-Serving all of Hampton Roads for over 70 years, Smith & Keene can meet all of your home’s heating and cooling needs.
+Serving all of Hampton Roads for over 75 years, Smith & Keene can meet all of your home’s heating and cooling needs.

 Service: (757) 420-1921